 - If the crime the fugitive is accused of committing is an offence of a political character;

 - If there are reasonable grounds for believing that the:

 - Request for extradition, despite being made in respect of an offence for which the fugitive would be liable to be surrendered, was made for the purpose of punishing the fugitive on account of his race, religion, nationality, or political opinions;

 - The fugitive, if surrendered to the requesting country, may be prejudiced at trial, punished, detained, or restricted in his personal liberty, due to his race, religion, nationality, or political opinions; or

 - If the fugitive has already been acquitted by a competent tribunal in any country, or has been punished by the law in another country for the same act constituting the offence in question.

-For extradition to Declared Commonwealth countries and Malaysia, Singapore may also refuse to extradite a fugitive if it considers that it would be “unjust, oppressive or too severe a punishment to surrender the person”, by reason of:
+Singapore may also refuse to extradite a fugitive to a Foreign State, Declared Commonwealth country or Malaysia if it considers that it would be “unjust, oppressive or too severe a punishment to surrender the person”, by reason of:

 - The trivial nature of the offence he/she is alleged to have committed;